-- Ensure the batteries are charged in cabin battery bank. - Check Propane on Starboard Side (indicated by stickers "Hot Tub"). - Check mini-circ pump breaker on electrical panel and in hot tub pump area - make sure switch is turned to circ pump and pump is running. - ✓ Thermostat on heater is turned up to maximum in the Red. - If CIRC pump is running but there is no water movement in the tub- check the filters.
-Remove and clean. - Check for air lock.
-Open up bleeder tap for 2-5 minutes with circ pump OFF and ON. - If you have a bad air lock you may have to drain the hot tub and refill ensuring that the bleeder valve is left open the entire time to release airlock.
+- Ensure the batteries are charged in cabin battery bank. - ✓ Check Propane on front deck make sure the bottles still have some weight.

+- Check hot tub breaker on electrical panel and in hot tub pump area - make sure switch is turned on - ✓ Thermostat on heater is turned up to maximum in the red. - If two stage pump is running but there is no water movement in the tub- check the filters.
+Remove and clean. - ✓ Check for air lock.
+Open up bleeder tap for - 2-5 minutes with turning the two stage pump OFF and ON multiple times - If you have a bad air lock you may have to drain the hot tub and refill ensuring that the bleeder valve is left open the entire time to release airlock.